About CodeMantis

 On June 15, 2026, Anthropic restructured Claude subscription billing — Agent SDK and claude -p(programmatic mode) moved to a separate, metered credit pool, while interactive Claude Code stayed on the original subscription.
 CodeMantis runs the user's own claudebinary, which keeps us in the explicitly-permitted lane.
 But the change made the principle clear: any app that depends on a single vendor's policy decisions is one memo away from breaking its users.

 We had already shipped an AgentAdapterabstraction in v1.2.0, ostensibly for clean code.
-It turned out to be the seatbelt we didn't know we'd need. v1.3.0 added OpenAI Codex as a first-class second agent. v1.5.0 added per-task routing — write specs with Claude, run hot main chat on Codex, or whatever balance fits your subscription pool.
+It turned out to be the seatbelt we didn't know we'd need. v1.3.0 added OpenAI Codex as a first-class second agent, and OpenCode followed as a third over the Agent Client Protocol. v1.5.0 added per-task routing — write specs with Claude, run hot main chat on Codex, or whatever balance fits your subscription pool.
 The next agent CLI is a config away, not a rewrite.

 Read the full reasoning in our blog post: Why CodeMantis Now Supports Two Coding Agents (and Soon More).